dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

     *   -   **Solution**
         -   Displays the resulting sample set, if available for the solver.
 You can export the sample set along with its visualization.
-        -   Displays the resulting sample set, if available for the solver.
-You can export the sample set along with its visualization.

     *   -   **Timing**
         -   Displays timing parameters for the problem.
 For more information,